What should I watch for?

 unexpected or excess milk flow from breasts

-upper abdominal or stomach pain
+upper stomach pain

 Other side effects not listed may also occur in some patients.
 If you notice any other effects, check with your healthcare professional.